If you have been injured on the job, it’s very important that you seek prompt medical attention. Here’s why.

 The Importance of Seeking Medical Care Immediately

-There are plenty of good reasons why you should see a doctor right away.
-The first is to catch and treat latent injuries and symptoms before they turn into more severe injuries.
-Another reason why you should visit the doctor is to get a record of your medical diagnosis and treatment.
+There are plenty of good reasons to see a doctor right away.
+The first is to catch and treat latent injuries and symptoms before they become more severe.
+Another reason to visit the doctor is to obtain a record of your medical diagnosis and treatment.
 These records are important when making a workers’ comp claim.
 Immediate medical attention also helps prevent your employer from claiming your injury was not work-related.

 Seeking medical care may also help you avoid disability or death.
 Work-related fatalities are still commonplace, and you don’t want to be a statistic.
 In 2019 alone, over 5,333 workers died due to work-related injuries and illnesses.